-Because of this, when the transition from HTTP to HTTPS is done incorrectly, the site may be dropped from the index altogether or simply start indexing from scratch, which also not profitable.
+In this regard, when the transition from HTTP to HTTPS is carried out incorrectly, the site may be thrown out of the index altogether or simply start indexing from scratch, which is also not profitable.

-Therefore, we have prepared a three-part checklist with all (hopefully) tasks to be done before, during and after the transition from HTTP to HTTPS.
+That's why we've put together a three-part checklist with all (hopefully) tasks you need to complete before, during, and after the transition from HTTP to HTTPS.

 |9||Preparing redirects||Prepare all redirects and test 301 rules from HTTP address to HTTPS address.||Server|

 |10||Generate a new XML sitemap||Generate a new XML sitemap with URLs containing HTTPS that you submit to Google Search Console after your site is up rescheduled.||Generator map XML|